synapsestudios/coding-workshop/exercises/005-PO-notifications.md

 I expect to be notified when my PO is approved so that I can move on with my life, relieved, knowing that my order is on its way
 ```

+- PO Submitter is a new user role that is fleshed out further in later exercises